-Operating, position control, and motion-block parameters can be set up by using the setup software on an ordinary commercial PC ( $\rightarrow$ # 191).
+Operating, position control and motion-block parameters can be set up by using WorkBenchon an ordinary commercial PC ( $\rightarrow$ # 187).

 Connect the service interface (X11 or X32) of the drive to an Ethernet interface on the PC directly or via a network hub/switch, while the supply to the equipment is switched off.
 Use standard Cat.
 5 Ethernet cables for connection (in some cases crossover cables will also work).